EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Subclasses/FighterArchetypes.md

 #### Inspiring Surge
 Starting at 7th level, when you use your Action Surge feature, you can choose one creature within 30 feet of you that is allied with you.
-That creature can make one melee or ranged weapon attack as part of your action, provided that it can see or hear you.
+That creature can make one weapon attack or take the dash action as part of your action, provided that it can see or hear you.

 Starting at 18th level, you can choose two allies within 30 feet of you, rather than one.